-- 60.66.
+- 58.69.
 The Board finds that the conditions imposed in Section IV of this Decision are necessary in order to address Local Concerns.
-The Board finds that such conditions will not render the project uneconomic.
-To the extent that such conditions may render the project uneconomic (as defined in 760 CMR 56.02), the Board finds that the Local Concerns outweigh the potential benefits of the proposed affordable units. - 61.67.
-The Board finds that granting certain waivers from local by-laws and regulations is acceptable even though granting waivers may have an adverse impact on Local Concerns. - 62.68.
+The Board finds that such conditions will not render the project uneconomic. <for discussion> To the extent that such conditions may render the project uneconomic (as defined in 760 CMR 56.02), the Board finds that the Local Concerns outweigh the potential benefits of the proposed affordable units. - 59.70.
+The Board finds that granting certain waivers from local by-laws and regulations is acceptable even though granting waivers may have an adverse impact on Local Concerns. - 60.71.
 The Board acknowledges concerns raised by abutters and other interested parties about the Project's potential incompatibility with abutting residential uses, particularly relating to stormwater and floodplain impacts, as well as traffic and parking impacts.
 The Board has addressed these concerns by the imposition of appropriate conditions.
 The Board further finds that conditions detailed below appropriately address these matters of local concern in a manner that outweighs the regional need for affordable housing.
-The Board finds that the conditions imposed below address local and regional housing needs while properly protecting valid issues of local concern. - 63.69.
-The Board finds that the construction of the Project, as conditioned, will be consistent with local needs. - 64.70.
-The Applicant has proposed that the portion of the Property outside of the development area, shown on the plans as containing approximately 12 acres will be either placed under a conservation restriction or deeded to an entity to hold the 12-acre parcel as open space.
-Through the terms of a Memorandum of Understanding with the Town of Arlington, the Applicant intends to establish a proposed funding schedule to advance certain conservation and/or restoration efforts for the undeveloped 12-acre portion of the site to be retained as open space.
-The Applicant has proposed a one-time payment of \$100,000, plus annual payments of \$25,000 for a period of ten (10) years for cleaning up the existing debris and invasive species on this portion of the Property. - 4.6.
-The Town has expressed significant concern regarding the existing condition of the proposed Open Space parcel, which will require extensive clean-up relating to years of illegal dumping, and which will require a site assessment pursuant to
+The Board finds that the conditions imposed below address local and regional housing needs while properly protecting valid issues of local concern. - 61.72.
+The Board finds that the construction of the Project, as conditioned, will be consistent with local needs. - 73.
+The Applicant has proposed that the portion of the Property outside of the development area, shown on the plans as containing approximately 12 acres (the "Conservation Parcel") will be either placed under a conservation restriction or and may be deeded to an entityentity third party to hold the 12-acre parcel as open space.
+The Town has expressed significant concern regarding the existing condition of the proposed Conservation Parcel, which will require extensive clean-up relating to years of illegal dumping and habitation.
+Through the terms of a Memorandum of Understanding (MOU) with the Town of Arlington, the Applicant intends to establish a proposed funding schedule to advance certain conservation and/or restoration efforts for the undeveloped 12-acre portion of the site to be retained as open spaceConservation Parcel.
+The Applicant has made the following attestations: - a.
+The Applicant has offered to record a perpetual restriction against future development on the Conservation Parcel.
+The area to be conserved is to be consistent with the BSC plan entitled "Proposed Conservation Parcel," as revised through August 27, 2021. - b.
+The Applicant has contracted for third party services to engage in removal of solid waste and needles / sharps previously disposed on the property.
+Under this commitment, the first step necessarily involves the removal of needles / sharps from the ground.
+The work on the removal of the sharps began in September 2021, and will continue to advance to the removal of solid waste / former encampment sites.
+The Applicant has committed \$100,000 towards this initial effort.